-Sec.
+"Sec.
 2-326. - Duties.

 - (a) The commission shall, in addition to its other duties: - (1) Review all proposed changes to this ordinance and make recommendations to city council before being placed on a city council agenda for action. - (2) Prepare and publish pamphlets and other materials explaining the duties of individuals subject to the code of ethics.
-Such materials shall include instructions to the public about how to obtain information such as financial disclosures, campaign reports, and the like from the city. - (3) Review all statements and reports filed with the city.
+Such materials shall include instructions to the public about how to obtain information such as financial disclosures, campaign reports, and the like from the city. - (3) Review all statements and financial disclosure reports which are filed with the city pursuant to this Article.
+If the commission identifies a possible conflict of interest or needs further disclosure from its review of the financial disclosure report, the Commission shall notify the filing official to request additional information regarding the possible conflict of interest. - (4) Annually review the code of ethics and make appropriate recommendations to the city council after conducting a public hearing on any such recommendations. - (5) Review all public opinions related to the code of ethics that are issued by the city attorney. - (6) Prepare and disseminate a report listing all campaign contributions and expenditures for each candidate within thirty (30) days following the deadline for filing the last campaign finance reports for each city council election.
+For the purposes of this provision, a general election and run-off election shall be considered as a single city council election.

-- (4) Annually review the code of ethics and make appropriate recommendations to the city council after conducting a public hearing on any such recommendations. - (5) Review all public opinions related to the code of ethics that are issued by the city attorney. - (6) Prepare and disseminate a report listing all campaign contributions and expenditures for each candidate within thirty (30) days following the deadline for filing the last campaign finance reports for each city council election.
-For the purposes of this provision, a general election and run-off election shall be considered as a single city council election. - (b) The commission may: - (1) Adopt rules of procedure for the conduct of its business and to carry out the provisions of the code of ethics, consistent with the code of ethics and other applicable law. - (2) Prepare reports and studies to advance the purposes of the code of ethics. - (3) Request the city council and city manager to provide such assistance as it may require in the discharge of his duties.
+- (b) The commission may: - (1) Adopt rules of procedure for the conduct of its business and to carry out the provisions of the code of ethics, consistent with the code of ethics and other applicable law. - (2) Prepare reports and studies to advance the purposes of the code of ethics. - (3) Request the city council and city manager to provide such assistance as it may require in the discharge of his duties.